Yogurt: Greek, Icelandic, Aussie… What’s the Difference?Article posted in: Diet & Nutrition

 - Fresh or frozen fruits

-- Cook with water, add in plain yogurt and a drop of honey, fruit, cinnamon and nuts for a full and satisfying breakfast.
+- Combine plain yogurt with a drop of honey, fruit, cinnamon and nuts for a full and satisfying breakfast.

 *All nutritional information taken from the USDA’s Food Composition Database, www.SiggiesDairy.com and www.noosayoghurt.com on 9/5/2016